There are few things that are quite as annoying as trying to use the internet, and suddenly see that your internet connection doesn’t work.

 Internet Connection Issues, Fixed!

-When you can’t access the internet, it can be very annoying.
+When you can’t access the internet, it can be very annoying, especially if you’re on the right side of the digital divide.
 Luckily, the power is in your hands to troubleshoot the issues and get the connection back, or at least determine if it’s due to an outage.

 If your internet connection is fine but it’s just very slow, there are a number of things you can do to troubleshoot a slow network as well.
 There’s no need to tolerate network issues when there are plenty of things you can do to fix it.